 Fertility Partnership-recognized by the CDC in Atlanta as a top program.

 Helping BOTH couples who need donor eggs but find it too expensive AND younger couples who need IVF but cannot afford it.

 Many people who are struggling to have a baby discover that their egg supply is depleted and they need donor eggs.
 The medical jargon is “Diminished Ovarian Reserve”.
 If adoption is not for you, the next step towards having a pregnancy growing inside your own body is to make peace with donor eggs.
 In order to achieve a baby with the sperm of your choice, (embryo adoption is also an option) you will need to find donor eggs.
 The reality is that this is a very expensive process.
 Depending on where you’re located in the country you can spend easily over $30,000+ per cycle with donor eggs.
 Many spend much more.

 At Fertility Partnership we are willing to perform a service called a Shared Cycle that is significantly cheaper and yet just as successful (or better than) as other techniques.
 Unfortunately, very few clinics are willing to offer shared cycles.
 Why?
-Perhaps it’s because they tend to be a bit more difficult to coordinate for the clinic staff, but probably the main reason is because the clinic makes significantly less money these cycles.
+Perhaps it’s because they tend to be a bit more difficult to coordinate for the clinic staff, but probably the main reason is that the clinic makes significantly less money these cycles.
 I know that’s a dark and cynical statement-but I stand by it.

 A quick review of the various sources of eggs: